 "I suppose if I had as kind a heart as Harry..."

-"...I wouldn't want to tell me it was my fault either."
+"...I wouldn't want to tell a friend it was their fault I was being hurt, either."
 Harry looked sharply from one twin to the other.

 "His dear family got worse when the fat cousin was given a harmless tail, isn't that right George?"